Connor Wright

 Introduction

-Connor joined St Philip’s Chambers in 2024 following a specialist pupillage in employment, personal injury, and costs, under the supervision of Sofia Ashraf, Paul Wilson, and Sophie Garner.
+Connor Wright joined Chambers in 2024 following a specialist pupillage in employment, personal injury, and costs, under the supervision of Sofia Ashraf, Paul Wilson, and Sophie Garner.
+Connor has a busy multi-disciplinary practice across the civil courts and Employment Tribunals.
 Connor’s principal areas of practice include:

 • Employment